-Definition
+Definition:

 - A complaint involves a concern, problem or issue other than those listed below.
-Complaints may be academic or nonacademic. - An academic complaint may be brought by a student regarding the College's provision of education and academic services affecting his/her role as a student.
-Academic complaints can include but are not limited to course content, course delivery, or instructor related matters. - A nonacademic complaint may be brought by a student regarding a disagreement or unresolved dissatisfaction with a staff member (non-faculty), another student, student group or administrator.
-Nonacademic complaints can include but are not limited to facilities or safety. - The following are not considered student complaints under the scope of this policy, but may be directed as follows: - Title IX - Disciplinary/ Judicial Matters - · Disability Accommodations Complaint - Grade Appeals See Student Handbook - Financial Aid Satisfactory Academic Progress (SAP) Appeal - Academic Appeals - Student Refund Appeals See Refunds section of College Tabloid
+Complaints may be academic or nonacademic.

+- An academic complaint may be brought by a student regarding the College's provision of education and academic services

+affecting his/her role as a student.
+Academic complaints can include but are not limited to course content, course delivery,

+or instructor related matters.

+- A nonacademic complaint may be brought by a student regarding a disagreement or unresolved dissatisfaction with a staff

+member (non-faculty), another student, student group or administrator.
+Nonacademic complaints can include but are not

+limited to facilities or safety.

+- The following are not considered student complaints under the scope of this policy, but can be addressed elsewhere:

+- Title IX

+- Disciplinary/ Judicial Matters

+- · Disability Accommodations Complaint

+- Grade Appeals

+- · Financial Aid Satisfactory Academic Progress (SAP) Appeal

+- Academic Appeals

+- Student Refund Appeals